Visual Planning: Let's Think Only with Images: Implementation details

 When SFT for textual planning and visual planning, we train the model for a maximum of 30 epochs.
 For \ours, we first do stage 1 on random trajectories for 10 epochs for the purpose of exploration.
 We then use GRPO to optimize the model for planning for another 10 epochs for stage 2.
 We sample a group of 10 candidate responses per prompt to compute the advantages accordingly.
 To encourage a balance between exploration and exploitation, we apply a KL divergence penalty with a coefficient $\beta = 0.001$.
-We use TRL library for training \citep{vonwerra2022trl}.
+For RL in the textual modality, we adopt the same 10 training epochs for fairness, with a group size of 8.
+We use the TRL library for training \citep{vonwerra2022trl}.
 We've conducted our experiments on the machine with 8$\times$A100 GPUs.